berkinozturk/Hospital-IS/README.md

 # Hospital IS
- I have developed a hospital informations system with using Java.
+ I have developed a hospital informations system with my 2 friends using Java.